onesmallskipforman/AES-Accel/README.md

 ## Related Work

 Several of these modules are generalized and could be used in othe projects.
-I keep all of my multi-purpose SystemVerilog modules in my other git repo, SV-Toolbox (link).
+I keep all of my multi-purpose SystemVerilog modules in my other git repo, [SV-Toolbox](https://github.com/onesmallskipforman/SV-Toolbox).